Whether you’re shopping for fresh pine garland or a pre-lit, faux pine garland, learn everything you need to know!

 Smokey Garland, 6 feet

 What do you think?
-Are you a fan of fresh garlands in your home, too?
+Are you a fan of garlands in your home, too?
 I’d love to hear from you, especially if you incorporate any of these beauties into your holiday decor this year!